Skip to main content

 The civil rights organization is supporting the center’s January and February Soup & Substance programs, a monthly public discussion group that typically debates a current event.

 On Jan.
 15, the Lexington NAACP co-sponsored the successful Martin Luther King Jr. Silent March and Vigil.
 On Feb.
 19, the event will focus on cultural segregation, the second part of a Soup & Substance discussion held in November.
-The continuation of the discussion was not initially planned, but was scheduled because “attendees overwhelmingly asked
+The continuation of the discussion was not initially planned, but was scheduled because “attendees overwhelmingly asked us to continue, and the Lexington NAACP generously offered to sponsor,” said

 by: Gail Hairston